- What is an internal knowledge base?

 4. Increase collaboration

 If you believe sharing vital information over emails is the best way to share knowledge, think again.
-92 percent of employees show signs of distress—like an elevated heart rate—when dealing with many unread emails.
+Ninety-two percent of employees show signs of distress—like an elevated heart rate—when dealing with many unread emails.

 5. Seamless onboarding